polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/index.md

 Before we even get started, let's lay out what we'll be doing in this tutorial.
 Step by step, we will:

 1. Launch a Substrate blockchain based on a node template.
-2. Modify this template to add our own custom logic and implement our PoE API.
+2. Modify the node template to add our own **custom PoE pallet from scratch** and implement our PoE API.
-3. Interact with our brand new blockchain by using a Substrate front-end template, modified to meet our needs.
+3. Modify the front-end template to add a **custom user interface** to interact with our custom API.

 Sound reasonable?
 Good, then let's begin!